-Your first priority should be to direct a significant portion of your discretionary income into a type of savings account that doesn't have early withdrawal penalties, for as long as it takes to build up an emergency fund equal to at least 3 months of your income.
+Your first priority should be to direct a significant portion of your discretionary income into a type of savings account that doesn't have early withdrawal penalties, for as long as it takes to build up an emergency fund equal to at least three months of your income.

-Your return on investment of paying off your high interest debt can be five to ten times greater than that of even a high yield certificate of deposit -- especially if you consider that you won't have to pay taxes on the money your earn (save) from paying off debt ahead of schedule.
+Your return on investment of paying off your high-interest debt can be five to ten times greater than that of even a high yield certificate of deposit -- especially if you consider that you won't have to pay taxes on the money you earn (save) from paying off debt ahead of schedule.

 If you have discretionary income, an emergency fund, and no high-interest debt, only then should you consider CD investing.
 Of course, investment brokers will give you all kinds of reasons why you shouldn't consider CD investing.